KnightPentest/mxchecker/README.md

 ## 🛠️ Configuration
 - Modify `.env` to control worker threads and specify input email files.
-- Ensure all required files (.env, user agents) are in the same folder as the binary.
+- Ensure all required files (`.env`, user agents) are in the same folder as the binary.

 ## 🤝 Crafted by KnightPentest
 **KnightPentest** is not just a team; it's a brotherhood of elite cybersecurity experts. **MXChecker** reflects our commitment to creating fast, reliable, and easy-to-use tools for the cybersecurity community.

 ## 🔥 Get Started
 Extract, configure, and run **MXChecker** today to quickly validate emails with ease!